-- The first person on each team rolls the die then counts the dots. - They count out the corresponding number of connect cubes and connect them to build their trains. - Play continues with the next person on each team. - On each turn, children roll the die and add cubes to their trains.
+- The first person on each team rolls the die, attempts to identify the number of dots on the die without counting them, then counts the dots. - They count out the corresponding number of connect cubes and connect them to build their trains. - Play continues with the next person on each team. - On each turn, the children roll the die and add cubes to their trains.

-After a few rounds, children count their cubes and compare the lengths of their trains with those of others in their group.
-Encourage children to use terms such as more, fewer, less, same, longer, shorter, and same length.
+After a few rounds, the children count their cubes and compare the lengths of their trains with those of others in their group.
+Encourage them to use terms such as more, fewer, less, same, longer, shorter, and same length.